wino6687/SWEpy/README.md

 2. There are some weird dates in the file paths of 25km data from 2003-2017 causing web scraper to error out.
 	- According to the NSIDC, this is because N and S grid images contain data from more than one single day, and thus the dating of certain data is slightly off.
 I am going to dig into the pattern more to find a fix on SWEpy's end.
 	- There are still some issue days.
 April 9th, 2004 is missing all N25km-F15 files, while the day prior and next day have these files.
-This will cause the automated scraping to error out.
+This will cause the automated scraping to stall and not finish.

-1. <s>Long sessions of web scraping can time out</s>
-	1. Occasionaly the scraping session times out, which is not good for several-hour long scraping sessions.
-	2. As of v1.0.1, this issue should be resolved.
-The scraper will now reattempt to connect to the server if it disconnects and resume scraping.
+3. 25km data will not plot properly in mapbox.
+	-

 Citations: